priya2217/Portfolio/README.md

 ## ✨ About Me

-🎓 Final-year **Computer Science & Engineering Student** at Loyola-Icam College of Engineering and Technology (CGPA: 7.2) 💻 Passionate about **Web Development, Software Engineering, and Emerging Technologies** 🚀 Enjoy building **responsive, interactive, and user-friendly applications**
+🎓 Final-year **Computer Science & Engineering Student** at Loyola-Icam College of Engineering and Technology 💻 Passionate about **Web Development, Software Engineering, and Emerging Technologies** 🚀 Enjoy building **responsive, interactive, and user-friendly applications**